SujeethJinesh/ME344/summer_2025/README.md

 slurm-103.out:        http://localhost:8888/?token=c11be5afa5cddd73548d8ff73786291202a37868d5c18451
 ```

 Now you should be able to connect with the cluster and run jobs by following the link.
-In this case it's `http://localhost:8888/?token=c11be5afa5cddd73548d8ff73786291202a37868d5c18451`.
+In this case it's `http://localhost:8888/?token=c11be5afa5cddd73548d8ff73786291202a37868d5c18451` but it will depend on your output from the command.

-From here you can copy the notebook from [here (TODO ADD LINK)]() named `rag.ipynb` and run through the cells.
+From here you can open up the notebook named `rag.ipynb` and run through the cells.

 Come back when you finished setting up your RAG pipeline!